Chaitanya31612/microservices-amazon-clone/Readme.md

    - The Payments service uses the Stripe Node.js SDK
    - Requires a valid Stripe API key stored in Kubernetes secrets
    - Uses Stripe API version "2025-04-30.basil"
+   - Frontend uses `react-stripe-checkout` package for the checkout form

 2. **Payment Flow**:
+   - User enters payment details in the Stripe Elements form on the confirmation page
    - Client sends payment token and orderId to the Payments service
    - Service verifies order existence and user authorization
    - Service creates a Stripe charge with order details
    - Service records the payment in the database
    - Service returns payment and order details to the client
+   - User is redirected to the orders page

+3. **API Endpoints**:
+   - `/api/orders` (POST): Create new order
+   - `/api/payments/create-order` (POST): Create order in payments service
+   - `/api/orders/:orderId` (GET): Get order details
+   - `/api/payments` (POST): Process payment with Stripe

 ### Security Considerations